Ark resource full access

 4. Copy/Paste to Slack or Email.

-Result: Perfect recall, zero administrative overhead, and everyone stays accountable.
+Result: Cleaner recall, lower administrative overhead, and clearer accountability.

 3. Expense & Receipt Processing